mmistakes/minimal-mistakes/docs/_docs/18-history.md

 - Add scrollbar to sidebars with overflowing content that extends outside the viewport's height. [#706](https://github.com/mmistakes/minimal-mistakes/issues/706)
 - Add missing Spanish UI text strings. [#1118](https://github.com/mmistakes/minimal-mistakes/pull/1118)
 - Update Susy to version 3 and rewrite grid CSS to be more readable.
+- Refactor intro animations into a separate Sass variable `$intro-transition` to allow for customizing. [#1147](https://github.com/mmistakes/minimal-mistakes/pull/1147)

 ### Bug Fixes